 If the CAISO determines the submitted information does not support the reference level change request, the supplier may appeal the CAISO's determination under the CAISO's existing alternative dispute resolution (ADR) procedures within five business days of the CAISO's response.
-If the supplier requests the CAISO ADR procedures, the supplier will not be permitted to submit automated reference level change requests until the resolution of those ADR procedures.
-In addition, if the CAISO ADR procedures confirm that the documentation of contemporaneously available information did not support the supplier's automated reference level change request, the supplier will be prohibited from submitting automated reference level change request for the duration of the applicable time periods have elapsed.133 b.
+If the supplier requests the CAISO ADR procedures, the supplier will not be permitted to submit automated reference level change requests until resolution of those ADR procedures.
+In addition, if the CAISO ADR procedures confirm the documentation of contemporaneously available information did not support the supplier's automated reference level change request, the supplier will be prohibited from submitting automated reference level change request for the duration of the applicable time periods.141 b.
 Manual Reference Level Change Requests

-The CAISO also proposes that suppliers can request a manual consultation from the CAISO to propose reference level changes.
-The manual process would be available only for proposed changes to default start-up bids, default minimum load bids, and default energy bids for natural gas-fired resources.
-For non-gas-fired resources, manual reference level change requests can be submitted only for default energy bids and not for default start-up bids, default minimum load bids.134 A supplier can request a manual reference level change when its actual or expected fuel or fuel-equivalent costs exceed the fuel or fuel-equivalent costs the CAISO used to calculate the resource's reference level by the higher of 10 percent or \$0.50/MMBTU.135 These are the same metrics that would apply for an automated reference level change.
-Presumably, if the resource's costs are less than 10 percent or \$0.50/MMBTU, the supplier specificity in the criteria to be used in penalty assessment and the application of mitigation."
-The NYISO has subsequently made incremental revisions to it.
+The CAISO proposes that natural gas-fired resources can request a manual consultation from the CAISO to propose reference level changes to default start-up bids, default minimum load bids, and default energy bids.
+Nongas-fired resources may submit manual reference level change requests only for default energy bids.142 A supplier can request a manual reference level change when its actual or expected fuel or fuel-equivalent costs exceed the fuel or fuelequivalent costs the CAISO used to calculate the resource's reference level by the higher of 10 percent or \$0.50/MMBTU.143 Presumably, if the resource's fuel or fuel-equivalent costs exceed those used by the CAISO by less than 10 percent, the supplier would have submitted an automated reference level request change.
+The additional \$0.50/MMBTU criteria is intended to avoid the manual reference level change process for relatively small price changes.
+Suppliers should submit the automated request, if costs are within thresholds, because they can be processed more readily and efficiently.
+The CAISO expects to conduct manual requests only if costs exceed the automated thresholds.
+Therefore, these metrics indicate when reasonable grounds exist to submit manual reference level change requests and minimize the CAISO's administrative burden.